A common question among new parents is what’s the best seating option for a baby or toddler.

 For many parents seeing their little one sit on a “big girl chair” or “big boy chair” is also a lovely milestone, particularly if they are eating the exact same meal as you, like tender meat (preferably well-cooked and unprocessed) accompanied with some baby friendly vegetables.

-But at what age do you make the switch from high chair to booster?
+But at what age do you make the switch to a booster?

 The answer is not always straightforward, because there is no set age as to when children should graduate to boosters.